Last Updated on

 Waves plugins are arguably some of the best plugins for audio in the industry.
 There are many other developers of great plugins, however I’ve used the Waves Gold and SSL 4000 packages for quite some time now.

 Another developer that is also well known for high quality plugins is Slate Digital.
 However, since I am yet to use their products, I will not be able to speak from experience on them.
 This post will focus on the plugins I have used, and continue to use.

-In no particular order, here are my go-to Waves plugins when working on music:
+In no particular order, here are my go-to Waves plugins:

 1. SSL G-Channel & SSL E-Channel

 These are usually one of the first plugins I’ll throw on every track.
 Except for guitars and bass – this might be the second plugin for those depending on how I record them.
 I’ll explain that when you see the next Waves plugin.